 5. Do they limit the number of people that may be with you during labor and birth?
 Can the baby’s siblings be present?
 Is there an age restriction?

-A good friend of mine gave birth to her son at a hospital and found out they would not allow her young daughter in the room.
+For example, a friend of mine gave birth to her son at a hospital and found out they would not allow her young daughter in the room.
 This was a disappointment.
 (Her daughter did manage to peek through the door with daddy holding her outside the room, but it wasn’t what they would have preferred.)

 6. Are there any situations (such as needing a cesarean) that would require you to be separated from your partner or doula during labor or birth?